shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

      ![Screenshot of the Azure Migrate appliance login window, showing where to copy and paste the login code for the Azure Migrate project.](Images/azmigrate-06.png "Azure Migrate Microsoft login")

  23. Login using the below Azure credentials and select **Continue** on the **Are you trying to sign in to Microsoft Azure PowerShell?** window to complete the login process.
-Once you have logged in, return to the Azure Migrate Appliance tab and the appliance registration will start automatically and display the below message once the registration is successful.
+Once you have logged in, return to the Azure Migrate Appliance tab, and the appliance registration will start automatically and display the below message once the registration is successful.

      * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
      * Azure Password: <inject key="AzureAdUserPassword"></inject>